awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

 ## Create a token exchange role<a name="create-token-exchange-role"></a>

-Greengrass core devices use an IAM service role, called the *token exchange role*, to authorize calls to AWS services\.
+<a name="installation-create-token-exchange-role-intro"></a>Greengrass core devices use an IAM service role, called the *token exchange role*, to authorize calls to AWS services\.
 The device uses the AWS IoT credentials provider to get temporary AWS credentials for this role, which allows the device to interact with AWS IoT, send logs to Amazon CloudWatch Logs, and download custom component artifacts from Amazon S3\.
 For more information, see [Authorize core devices to interact with AWS services](device-service-role.md)\.

-You use an AWS IoT *role alias* to configure the token exchange role for a Greengrass core device\.
+<a name="installation-create-token-exchange-role-alias-intro"></a>You use an AWS IoT *role alias* to configure the token exchange role for Greengrass core devices\.
 Role aliases enable you to change the token exchange role for a device but keep the device configuration the same\.
 For more information, see [Authorizing direct calls to AWS services](https://docs.aws.amazon.com/iot/latest/developerguide/authorizing-direct-aws.html) in the *AWS IoT Core Developer Guide*\.

 In this section, you create a token exchange IAM role and an AWS IoT role alias that points to the role\.
 If you have already set up a Greengrass core device, you can use its token exchange role and role alias instead of creating new ones\.
 Then, you configure your device's AWS IoT thing to use that role and alias\.

 **To create a token exchange IAM role**

-1. \(Optional\) Create an IAM role that your device can use as a token exchange role\.
+1. <a name="create-token-exchange-role-create-iam-role"></a>Create an IAM role that your device can use as a token exchange role\.
 Do the following:

    1. Create a file that contains the trust policy document that the token exchange role requires\.